 This month I continue on the Effortless Leadership series with the next pillar, Lead from the Heart.
 As a leader, although we would like to portray ourselves as the one with all the logical, technical and strategic answers, what we also need to remember is that leadership also comes from the heart.
 To become an effortless leader, we have to combine logic with heartfelt decisions.

 There are three different aspects I wish to talk about.
 Firstly, it is about making decisions based on the signals from the heart.
 Secondly, it is about touching base with your heart-felt values, both in business and as an individual.
-Thirdly, it is about remembering that business relationships require you to feel a connection and that comes from the heart, not the head.
+Thirdly, it is about remembering that Business Coach Gold Coast is able to feel a connection and that comes from the heart, not the head.

 Let’s start on the first one which places your heart at the centre of decision perhaps even more than your logical brain.
 I say this because research and science explain that the heart as an organ meets the definition of a brain because it has neurotransmitters that send and receive signals.
 Those signals work in conjunction with your brain and the neurological network to allow your body and mind to function in a manner that is optimal for peak performance and decision making.
 Hence the phrase “follow your heart” which is not just a philosophical phrase but also a scientific one.
 The heart sends out impulses which allow you to feel whether a decision is right or wrong.
 This emphasises the importance of being in tune with what your heart is telling you.
 Therefore when you are choosing between different options, your heart together with the brain will give you the correct signal.
 And you will make more effective and efficient decisions when you practice how to feel this consciously.
 In fact, the head, the heart and the gut function as a triad in your decision making.
 But refer to the previous pillar on healthy food, which discusses the importance of the gut to decision making.